“We’re doing so much better than pretty much everyone else our age that we know.”

 We left for Hawai‘i the morning of the 11th and returned the morning of the 18th.
 This is the week that I expected would cost a decent amount of money and why I almost held off until we got back.
 Looking back, I am so glad we didn’t wait.
 We had a fabulous time and got to explore some really great places.
 We went out to eat, drank some great beer, had a wonderful anniversary dinner, and used quite a bit of gas while we adventured around the whole island.
 Spending more money than we did would absolutely not have made the trip any more enjoyable.

 However, had we not had a no spend challenge in place, I know that we would have spent considerably more than we did.
-We would have drank more beer, gone out to eat a few more times, and probably would have given in to buying a few useless trinkets for our son.
+We would have drank more beer, gone out to eat a few more times, and probably would have given in to buying a few useless trinkets for our son (that would just end up cluttering our lives once we returned anyway).
 We probably would have spent a couple hundred dollars more than we did.
 Would that have completely ruined us for the month?
 No. But would it have brought us any more happiness?
 Also no. Which is really the point – to spend only on the things that bring real value to our lives.
 We ended this trip with 1 zero spend day thanks to an airport pickup from my wonderful mother in law.

 And then once we ordered that expensive dinner, the restaurant would get busy or the driver would get lost, and dinner would take way longer than expected to get to us.
 And sometimes it would be cold.
 Or not very good.
 We had convinced ourselves that something was a worthwhile expenditure that really wasn’t.